 Holland America Line Adds a Season of New Cruises to Australia, New Zealand and Southeast Asia Starting in Fall 2022

-Seattle, Wash., May 2, 2022 — In anticipation of the ports in Australia and New Zealand fully welcoming cruise ships back to their shores, Holland America Line opened bookings for a season of new itineraries aboard Westerdam starting in fall 2022.
+In anticipation of the ports in Australia and New Zealand fully welcoming cruise ships back to their shores, Holland America Line opened bookings for a season of new itineraries aboard Westerdam starting in fall 2022.
 The new voyages, offered from Sept.
-25, 2022, through March 13, 2023, explore Australia’s rich culture, the lush landscapes of New Zealand and the enchanting history and culture of Southeast Asia.
+25, 2022, through March 13, 2023, explore Australia’s rich culture, the lush landscapes of New Zealand and the enchanting history of Southeast Asia.

 Two new cruises conclude the Alaska season and reposition the ship Down Under from North America.
 Itineraries in Australia and New Zealand sail roundtrip from Sydney, Australia, or between Sydney and Auckland, New Zealand, and include scenic cruising in Fiordland National Park.
 A special Holiday Cruise departing Dec.
 20 celebrates the New Year exploring New Zealand.

 Holland America Line added a seven-day Alaska cruise roundtrip from Seattle, Washington, departing Sept.
 25, extending Westerdam’s season by a week.
 The ship will then spend 36 days weaving among the enchanting isles of the South Pacific en route to Australia’s southern and eastern regions, and the North and South islands of New Zealand.
 The cruise departs Seattle Oct.
 2 and arrives at Sydney Nov.
 8. Along the way, the ship makes 14 calls on the islands of Hawaii, Samoa, Fiji, Vanuatu, New Caledonia and Papua New Guinea, and finishes with three Australia visits.